KnowageLabs/Knowage-Documentation/chapter_4/add_datasource.rst

      Data source details - JNDI.

+In case of checking the option *Use as cache*, the datasource will be used as cache in Knowage.

 After filling in all the necessary information, test the new data source by clicking on the *Test* button at the top right corner of the page and then *Save* it.